-The Fund has applied discounted cash flow methods to establish the fair value and carrying values of certain financial liabilities and equity instruments recorded on the statement of financial position, as well as disclosed in the notes to the financial statements.

-The Fund also obtains mark-to-market valuations of forward foreign exchange contracts or other derivative instruments, which are assumed to represent the current fair value of these instruments.
+The Fund has applied discounted cash flow methods to establish the fair value and carrying values of certain financial liabilities recorded on the statement of financial position, as well as disclosed in the notes to the financial statements.
+The Fund also establishes mark-to-market valuations for derivative instruments, which are assumed to represent the current fair value of these instruments.
 These valuations rely on assumptions regarding future interest and exchange rates as well as other economic indicators, which at the time of establishing the fair value for disclosure, have a high degree of uncertainty.
 Unrealized gains or losses on these derivative financial instruments may not be realized as markets change.